NO-skcaj/Competition2024/README.md

 * [ctre phoenix 6](https://api.ctr-electronics.com/phoenix6/release/cpp/)
 * [REVlib](https://codedocs.revrobotics.com/cpp/classrev_1_1_spark_max_p_i_d_controller)

-These are similarly laid out, which makes finding things simple, and seeing which one your on (or supposed to be on) confusing.
-The main things that you need are called "class list" or "classes" and "namespace".
-Class list is where you can find all you need to actually use the motors.
-Namespaces are what you use when you dont want to type out "rev::hardware::sparkmax::etc::etc" every time you want to use a method from there.
-You can use it like an implied shortcut.
+These are similarly laid out, which makes finding things simple, and seeing which one you're on (or supposed to be on) confusing.
+The main things that you need are called "classes" and "namespace".
+The class list is where you can find all you need to use the motors.
+Namespaces are what you use when you don't want to type out "rev::hardware::sparkmax::etc::etc" every time you want to use a method from there.
+You can use it as an implied shortcut.
 If you have something like "ctre::phoenix6::hardware::TalonFX()", then you can use "using namespace ctre::pheonix6::hardware;" to shorten the definition to just "TalonFX()".
 CPP will be able to assume that you want a class from that library.

-CTRE phoenix 6 is the newest library available, and use this for everything.
+CTRE Phoenix 6 is the newest library available, and use this for everything.
 The only time you would use the old phoenix lib is if you have something, or are using something old.

+### Smart Dashboard

+The Smart dashboard pops up when you start to run the driver station and is installed by default.
+It allows you to put input into the robot, and see data from it.
+I can't keep saying this, but it's fairly simple.
+You use "SmartDashboard::PutInt("Name of thing", value);" to put some data type into the Smart Dashboard, and you can switch PutInt to anything else.
+It's also the same with input via "SmartDashboard::PutString("Name of thing", default_value);".
+You can also put video output there, which is extremely useful for driving.

+### P.I.D.
+(F.S.V.)

+PID or Proportional–integral–derivative, is a way that we alter motor movement to be better than simple 1,0 inputs.
+I currently don't *exactly* know how it works.
+I'm going to work on that, but for now, CTRE has a fairly good definition [here](https://v6.docs.ctr-electronics.com/en/stable/docs/api-reference/device-specific/talonfx/basic-pid-control.html)

+### Joysticks

+Joysticks use the standard FRC library.
+Some great documentation and a tutorial can be found [here](https://docs.wpilib.org/en/stable/docs/software/basic-programming/joystick.html).
+You can use almost any controller including DualShock and Xbox controllers.
+I have also seen custom driver stations that use home made controllers.
+We made one of these a few years